Yueming6568/Yueming6568.github.io/_pages/about.md

 # 🎨 Miscellaneous

 <!-- - Enjoy Sports: Table Tennis 🏓️ (Third Place in NUAA Women’s Singles, Champion of Table Tennis Competition for Staff of NJU 🏆)
-- Enjoy Life: Chinese Zither 🎵 --> -->
+- Enjoy Life: Chinese Zither 🎵 -->
 - I believe that "守得云开见月明".
+- Hope to find students who are self-driven and have a spirit of exploring the unknown.